 3. Be flexible

-For a whole community of people who claim to want to be able to watch a movie in the middle of the day, I know very few writers who actually do that.
+For an entire community of people who claim to want to watch a movie in the middle of the day, I know very few writers who actually do that.

 I’ve seen over ninety movies this year, so I’m one of the honorable few of our kind.
 Seriously though, we do have the flexibility.
 So when a friend asks you for a quick lunch, the husband wonders if you can go to a party tonight, or the mother wants you to take her shopping, instead of jumping up and down and screaming, “Just because I’m a freelancer, you think I can go with you whenever I want?!” consider whether you can afford to, and be one of those lucky few who, because they’re freelancers, can go wherever, whenever they want.